 Marijuana Sale & Delivery Laws in VA: The Specifics

-Marijuana sales and delivery in VA are not legal.
+Marijuana sales and delivery are not legal in Virginia.
 However, simply possessing a lot of marijuana does not prove intent to distribute.
 Someone who distributes between one ounce and 5 pounds of marijuana is committing a Class 5 felony.
 This is punishable by a minimum of one year but not beyond 10 years incarceration.
 But if it’s a first time offense, the judge may initiate a sentence in jail of 12 months or less, and a fine that doesn’t exceed $2,500.

 For distribution of beyond 5 pounds but less than 100kg, you can expect a felony with between 5 and 30 years prison time.
 But if it’s more than 100kg, you could face 20 years to life.
 The judge may offer some leniency if the following applies: